Foam Ball Snowman STEM for Preschoolers

 - Cotton balls

-- Use the dowel or a pencil to make a hole in each foam ball.
-This will allow the straw to be inserted easily as kids stack the foam balls.
+- If you are stacking foam balls onto a straw, use a pencil to make a hole in each foam ball.
+This will allow the straw to be inserted easily through each foam ball.

 2. Trim the excess straw.

-- Leave a small piece exposed from the foam ball at the top.
+- Leave a small piece exposed at the top.
 This is where the hat will be attached.

 3. Support the snowman in a play dough base.